qrzn23/min/wip/confessions/content.md

 The superficial reader may smile at my superstition.
 Why should I be so sure that the accident of finding an old portfolio in a loft was no accident, but a coup de maître struck by people, for all anyone can prove, who have no existence except in my diseased imagination?
 I could answer the criticism by massing the evidence, but I prefer to leave that to be studied in another place when the facts have been marshalled so formidably that it is impossible for any reasonable being not to conclude that a praeterhuman agency was at work on my life.
 I will merely point out that in modern science the test of truth is less the degree of the probability of any fact, than that which is implied by the text “Wisdom is justified of her children”.
 Facts are judged by their fertility.
 When a discovery remains sterile, the evidence of its truth is weakened.
 The indication is that it is not a stone in the temple of truth; it does not fit in with the entire fabric of knowledge.
 A new fact proves itself by its fitness; isolated, it is repugnant to the continuity of nature.
 When it is seen to explain cognate difficulties, to complete imperfect conceptions; when it leads to lives of research which bear fruit, some sixtyfold, some eightyfold and some an hundredfold, then it becomes impregnable.
 My conviction in the reality of my magical experiences does not depend on any single event.
 It is because so many incidents, each one more or less incredible and inexplicable when considered by itself, become inevitable when considered in their totality and, instead of themselves requiring to be explained, are the means of throwing light upon every obscure corner of the cosmos.

 The mere potency of the incident of June 28th proves that its implications were enormously beyond itself.
-I was inured to miracles of every kind and I no more allowed them to influence my action that Professor Ray Lankester is guided in his researches by Napoleon's Dream Book.[2]
+I was inured to miracles of every kind and I no more allowed them to influence my action that Professor Ray Lankester is guided in his researches by Napoleon's Dream Book.^[Such, at least, is a tenable hypothesis.
+I have no direct evidence that he does not do so!]
 The finding of the manuscript was not even a miracle; it happened in the ordinary course of nature.
 There was nothing so wonderfully remarkable about its character.
 It is this very fact that makes us ask how it is that so ordinary a circumstance should have been the power to break down the resolute resistance of a Magician whose will had been developed to the utmost by every type of training from evocation to exploration?

 The answer can only be that, exactly as Coriolanus, insensible to all other appeals, was touched by the tears of his mother, so I, whose determination had defied every form of pressure, direct and indirect, was only waiting to hear the unmistakable voice of my Master, and that this insignificant incident supplied the intuitive certainty: that none other than he was behind it.
 The finer minds among men can oppose intellectual criticism to intellectual demonstration; to the subtle assurances of intuitions which are perhaps imperceptible of articulate expression they can find no answer.